 Message from the Director

-Welcome to the School of Fine Arts & Music (SOFAM) at the University of Guelph.
-In SOFAM, art is not just something you learn about, it’s something that you do, whether as practitioner, scholar, critic, teacher or in a host of other jobs that studying art might lead you to.
+Welcome to the School of Fine Art & Music (SOFAM) at the University of Guelph.
+In SOFAM, art is not just something you learn about, it’s something that you do, whether as practitioner, scholar, critic, teacher or in a host of other jobs to which studying art might lead.
 Our BA programs in Music, Studio Art and Art History, and the MFA in Studio Art and MA in Art History and Visual Culture, are renowned for their excellence and for the success of their graduates.
-SOFAM curricula in all areas, delivered by acclaimed faculty, are designed to combine critical thought and creative practice with crucial opportunities for experiential learning.
+SOFAM curricula in all areas, delivered by acclaimed faculty, are designed to combine critical thought and creative practice with a variety of opportunities for experiential learning.
 The result is that SOFAM graduates are working as artists, musicians, art historians, art and music teachers, gallery administrators, curatorial assistants, and are making their mark in numerous other creative practices and cultural industries – you can see examples of alumni on the “Future Students “ page.

-As Director, I believe that the best way to learn about what art can do, and about what you can do, is through programs that offer you sustained creative critical engagement with both study and practice.
-I welcome you to explore the links on this website to find out about our programs, our students and our faculty.
-Please keep checking back here, or @uogSOFAM, to find out about the concerts, exhibitions and other activities that SOFAM offers you at the university and beyond -
+As Director, I believe in the learning opportunities provided by sustained creative critical engagement with both study and practice.
+It’s my pleasure to invite you to explore the links on this website to find out about our programs, our students and our faculty.